RocketChat/Rocket.Chat.ReactNative/README.md

 You can signup to our TestFlight builds by acessing this link: https://testflight.apple.com/join/7I3dLCNT.

-### Android
+### Google Play beta

-You can get the latest Android builds at [#react-native](https://open.rocket.chat/channel/react-native) channel.
+You can subscribe to Google Play Beta program and download latest versions: https://play.google.com/store/apps/details?id=chat.rocket.reactnative

 ## Reporting an Issue

 [Github Issues](https://github.com/RocketChat/Rocket.Chat.ReactNative/issues) are used to track todos, bugs, feature requests, and more.

-Also check the community on [open.rocket.chat](https://open.rocket.chat/channel/react-native).
+Also check the [#react-native](https://open.rocket.chat/channel/react-native) community on [open.rocket.chat](https://open.rocket.chat).
 We'd like to help.

 ## Installing dependencies